 “The populations of two large colonies have already significantly decreased in size, and one small one has all but disappeared and others are beginning to show signs of change.
 We think that earlier spring warming is leading to loss of sea ice habitat for emperor penguins, making the northerly colonies more vulnerable to further climate change.”

-Your students may like to watch this PowerPoint presentation, Researching in Anarctica, about research stations in Antarctica and then consider how the new research tool described in this article may change the way scientists do research in Antarctica.
+Your students may like to refer to the articles, Researching in Anarctica and Collecting data in Antarctica about research in Antarctica and then consider how the new research tool described in this article is changing the way scientists do research in Antarctica.

 Learn more about penguins.
 Discover more about the Antarctic ecosystems in Antarctic life and ecosystems, Antarctic marine ecosystem, Antarctic terrestrial ecosystem and in the blogs from the 2008 IPY Voyage, Research voyage to Antarctica – introduction.